COURSE PARTICIPANT HANDBOOK

 Workplace Health and Safety

-The Workplace Health and Safety Act 2011 outline the requirements of an RTO in establishing and maintaining workplace health and safety standards.
+The Workplace Health and Safety Act 2011 outlines the requirements of an RTO in establishing and maintaining workplace health and safety standards.
 The requirements of an RTO as specified in the above-mentioned Act are to:

 - Secure the health, safety and welfare of employees and other persons at work